 President: Adele Curness (St John’s College)

 I am a DPhil student researching the impact made upon Byzantine southern Italy by political and economic change in 9th and 10th century North Africa.
-Using literary and material evidence from Greek-speaking Christians on the Italian mainland compared and contrasted with examples from Muslim and Jewish communities in Sicily, Tunisia, and Egypt, I assess whether Calabria, in touching distance of the Muslim world on the Empire’s westernmost frontier, was influenced more by the Constantinopolitan centre or by the Arab powers of the Western Mediterranean.
+Using literary and material evidence from Greek-speaking Christians on the Italian mainland compared and contrasted with examples from Muslim communities in Sicily, Tunisia, and Egypt, I assess whether Calabria, in touching distance of the Muslim world on the Empire’s westernmost frontier, was influenced more by the Constantinopolitan centre or by the Islamic powers of the Western Mediterranean.

 Alongside my research I am a keen musician, and if there is a trashy TV show that exists I am guaranteed to have watched it.